Christian Hageseth

-Hageseth is an entrepreneur and father of four girls who worked in the white-collar world for 20 years before opening his first dispensary.
+Hageseth is a father of four girls.
 Prior to opening his first dispensary, in 2009, he founded an ice cream business and several related real estate finance businesses.
 He has worked in the marijuana industry full-time since July 2009.

 Author

-In 2015 Hageseth published his first book Big Weed: An Entrepreneur's High Stakes Adventures in the Budding Legal Marijuana Business (Macmillan, 2015) with co-author Joseph D’Agnese.
+In 2015, Hageseth published his first book, Big Weed: An Entrepreneur's High Stakes Adventures in the Budding Legal Marijuana Business (Macmillan, 2015) with co-author Joseph D’Agnese.
 Through Big Weed, Hageseth paints a picture of the evolution of legal marijuana, describing his journey from complete newcomer in 2009 to winning multiple Cannabis Cups (the industry's highest award for product excellence) and planning the Colorado Cannabis Ranch.
 He concludes the book with his predictions for the future of the industry, based on his own experience.

 Entrepreneur

 American Cannabis Partners

-Through American Cannabis Partners (ACP), Hageseth aims to grow the legal marijuana industry in a responsible way.
-He aims to connect like-minded teams and investors to make projects come alive.
-He is currently concentrating on the development of the Colorado Cannabis Ranch, the world's first "weedery".
-The Colorado Cannabis Ranch is scheduled to open in 2018.
-Hageseth has spoken at a number of industry events around the US and in Canada, often addressing the need for innovation in the industry and inspiring other entrepreneurs with accounts of his own entrepreneurial journey.
-He is also often sought out by the media as an industry source.
+Hageseth is the President of American Cannabis Partners (ACP), a consulting business in the legal cannabis industry that "brings years of experience as owners, operators, and investors".
+As of 2016 (the website has not been updated since), this business's priorities were assistance with licensing for growing or dispensing legal cannabis, helping to create cultivation facilities, and aid in operating cannabis dispensaries.
+In this capacity, Hageseth has also spoken at several industry events around the US and in Canada about the industry and his own life.

 Colorado Cannabis Ranch

-The Colorado Cannabis Ranch is designed to be the world's first "weedery" – similar to the concept of a winery or brewery but for legal marijuana.
-Hageseth is currently developing this project through his company American Cannabis Partners.
-The aim of the Colorado Cannabis Ranch is to demystify and de-stigmatize legal cannabis, and also set new standards in cultivation.
-Hageseth envisions that the Ranch will allow visitors to tour a legal marijuana cultivation center for the first time.
-He also plans for an on-site restaurant and bar, and an amphitheater to be part of the experience.
+Hageseth, as of 2016, was working on the Colorado Cannabis Ranch, which was designed to be the world's first "weedery" – similar to the concept of a winery or brewery but for legal marijuana.
+Hageseth was developing this project through his company American Cannabis Partners.
+The aim of the Colorado Cannabis Ranch was to demystify and de-stigmatize legal cannabis, and also set new standards in cultivation.
+The vision of the project was that the Ranch would allow visitors to tour a legal marijuana cultivation center for the first time.
+Hageseth also planned for an on-site restaurant and bar, and an amphitheater to be part of the experience.

 Green Man Cannabis

-Hageseth founded Green Man Cannabis, a legal marijuana cultivation and retail business in 2009.
-Until 2015 Green Man Cannabis cultivated and sold medical marijuana only.
-In 2015 the company was licensed to cultivate and sell both medical and recreational marijuana.
+Hageseth founded Green Man Cannabis, a legal marijuana cultivation and retail business, in 2009.
+Until 2015, Green Man Cannabis cultivated and sold medical marijuana only.
+In 2015, the company was licensed to cultivate and sell both medical and recreational marijuana.
 Green Man Cannabis has two retail locations in Denver, CO.
-The business has won multiple awards, including six High Times Cannabis Cups – the most prestigious award for product excellence.
+The business has won multiple awards, including six High Times Cannabis Cups – an award for product excellence.